 A leading cause of The Chick meaning 'girly' or non-combatant.
 Contrast with Amazon Chaser, where guys go for a woman because she kicks ass.
 Also contrast with Masculine Girl, Feminine Boy, where the man in question is meant to be weaker and girlier than his female counterpart, and the various tropes on Acceptable Feminine Goals and Traits.

-Please remember all "Subversions" or "Aversions" go under Amazon Chaser!
+Please remember all "Subversions", "Aversions" or "Inversions" go under Amazon Chaser!

 open/close all folders